15 Signs of a Clingy Partner & How to Stop Being Clingy

 Space in a relationship is way more important than we realize.
 With so many things to do – work, household chores, handling a social life, taking care of your health, etc. – anyone can get overwhelmed.
 Add an extremely clingy or needy partner to the picture, and the problem worsens.

-If you want to become less clingy in a relationship, the best way to do so is by giving your partner some space.
+When you want to become less clingy to your partner, the best way to do so is by giving your partner some space.

 6. Work on yourself